engineerslifeforme/webslides-extension/docs/purpose.md

 The WebSlides framework itself solves all of these issues, but it requires users to create presentations directly in HTML.
 The verbose tag structure of HTML is arguably difficult to read and write.
-The markup also does not provide great mechanisms for extension or organization/complexity management.
-The HTML centered implementation (as opposed to javascript) makes the WebSlides framework an excellent target for Sphinx (and underlying [docutils](https://docutils.sourceforge.io/)).
+HTML itself also does not provide great mechanisms for extension or organization/complexity management.
+On the other hand, the HTML centered implementation (as opposed to javascript) makes the WebSlides framework an excellent target for Sphinx (and underlying [docutils](https://docutils.sourceforge.io/)).

 ### Strengths of Powerpoint